 This is one of my most popular hair accessory tutorials.
 These cute little hair bows can be tied around any elastic.
 The tutorial includes a printable pattern for the bow.
 I think they look nice with contrasting fabrics on the front and back for a pop of color.
 Small prints work the best.

-Scrunchies are made from a rectangle of fabric and this tutorial will show you 2 different sizes.
+Everyone loves a scrunchie.
+As well as being a trendy DIY hair accessory, scrunchies protect your hair from splitting as there is no exposed elastic to snag.
+Scrunchies are made from a rectangle of fabric, and this tutorial will show you 2 different sizes.
 You can adjust the measurements to fit the thickness of your hair.

 READ ARTICLE - How to Make a Scrunchie (Includes Video)